This post may contain affiliate links. Please read our privacy policy.

 Air is the enemy of green guacamole.
 It causes the avocado to oxidize, which results in fairly rapid browning.
 There are several ways to prevent your guac from browning, but only two really feel like they work without altering the flavor of the guacamole.

-Additional lemon or lime juice on the top of the guacamole also wards off browning.
+- Additional lemon or lime juice on the top of the guacamole also wards off browning.
 However, it can make the guacamole too tart and overwhelm the flavor of the avocado.
-If you do want to do this, just hold back on adding the lime juice in the recipe, use it to “seal” the top of the guac, and then stir it in just before serving. the proportions will still be perfect, and you will have avoided the browning.
+If you do want to do this, just hold back on adding the lime juice to the recipe.
+Save it for last, pour it over the top, using it to “seal” the top of the guac, and then stir it in just before serving.
+The proportions will still be perfect, and you will have avoided the browning.

 Covered in one of the two ways outlined above (sealed with water or plastic wrap), it should last from 3 to 4 days in the fridge.

 Yes!
 It’s fine.
-The taste and texture should be affected just slightly if at all; it’s mostly an aesthetic thing.
+The taste and texture should be affected just slightly, if at all; it’s mostly an aesthetic thing.
 If the browning is just slight, you can totally stir it so the brown areas blend into the rest of it, and you’re good to go.
-Or scrape it off and discard.
-Or, just eat it!
+Or scrape it off and discard it.

 Ingredients